gtantachuco/s1p-2018-contract-testing/README.md

 This picture depicts what happens when you build the app:
 ![build-person-service](build-person-service.png)

-1) The [Maven build](person-service/pom.xml) and Spring Cloud Contract Verifier use the contract definition to _automatically generate_ full tests
+1) When the [Maven build](person-service/pom.xml) runs, Spring Cloud Contract Verifier use the contract definition to _automatically generate_ full tests on your behalf
 1) You can use your IDE to view the source code of the generated test at: `/person-service/target/generated-test-sources/contracts/hello/HelloTest.java`
-1) Once Spring Cloud Contract verifies that `PersonService` implementation is compliant with the contract, Maven generates and installs both Stubs (`person-service-0.0.1-SNAPSHOT-stubs.jar`) and the `PersonService` app (`person-service-0.0.1-SNAPSHOT.jar`) artifacts in the designated Maven repo
+1) Once Spring Cloud Contract verifies that `PersonService` implementation is compliant with the contract, Maven generates and installs both stub artifact (`person-service-0.0.1-SNAPSHOT-stubs.jar`) and the `PersonService` app artifact (`person-service-0.0.1-SNAPSHOT.jar`) in your designated Maven repo.

 ## Build the `MyAccount` app
 During the same Sprint, the `MyAccount` app has also created a [consumer-driven contract test](/myaccount-client/src/test/java/hello/MyAccountApplicationTest.java) to ensure the integration with the `PersonService` app is aligned with the specifications.